“There are only two kinds of decisions in life; those that are reversible and those that aren’t”

-Don’t try to win every battle – Leaders need to be persistent and determined in the face of resistance, but they also have to be flexible enough to find tune their vision.
-Do not confuse being persuasive, with winning at all costs.
-People respect leaders who pick their battles and can admit to being wrong every once in awhile.
+Don’t try to win every battle – Leaders need to be persistent and determined in the face of resistance, but they also have to be flexible enough to fine tune their vision.
+Do not confuse being persuasive with winning at all costs.
+People respect leaders who pick their battles and can admit to being wrong occasionally.

 You’re never really done – Even if you have a good organisational structure in place, don’t rest on your laurels.
 “Remember the changes you initiate might seem forward thinking today, but they will be tradition tomorrow.
-Innovative structure you put in place one year will be “the way things are“ next”.
+The innovative structure you put in place one year will be commonplace the next.